 Building a large database is one of the prerequisites for businesses and organizations to adapt to digital transformation.

-In that process, database developers are the most important personnel to lay the foundation for change.
+In that process, SQL developers are the most important personnel to lay the foundation for change.
 This job has an increasing demand and compensation.

-So, how to become a SQL developer?
+So, how to become a SQL dev?
 You can follow the following routes to get into this industry:

 - Earn a bachelor’s degree.